tchambon/deepfrench/README.md

 This is an implementation of the [ULMFit model](https://arxiv.org/abs/1801.06146) (Universal Language Model Fine-tuning for Text Classification) on French language.

 It uses the fastai v1 library (based on pytorch).
 Because the fastai v1 is in development, its API can often change.
-This repository will be updated to take into account changes.
+This repository will be updated to take changes into account.

 To install fastai v1, please follow the instructions on the official repository: [fastai v1](https://github.com/fastai/fastai).